yauyenching/portfolio-site/README.md

 - Responsive design (fits all viewport sizes including desktop, tablet, mobile)
 - Sliding navigation link highlight based on current section in viewport using Intersection Observer API

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/yauyenching/portfolio-site/blob/main/LICENSE) file for details.
+This means you can fork this repo and use this code for your own personal/commerical uses, but please provide attribution!

 ## ⚙️ Building this Project

 1. First, run